2016 Update: Links have been updated on this post; you can also check out our more recent ideas on black tie.

 8. Don’t wear anything too outre.
 Even if you really know your fashion stuff, anything cutting edge can just make you look like a hack.
 (Remember Patsy and Edina, after all.)

 9. Splurge on accessories or shoes.
-A sequined or beaded wrap, some jeweled shoes, or a quality clutch will all serve you well throughout your life.
+A sequined or beaded wrap, some jeweled shoes, or a quality clutch like these will all serve you well throughout your life.
+The fancier your dress is the fancier your bag should be, the minaudiere and box clutch are classic pieces.
+If diamond earrings aren’t in your future, check out this brand for highly rated cubic zirconia pieces.
+Also, these glitter stud earrings are always a hit.